Exactech Lawsuit for Defective Knee Replacements

 Besides knee and ankle implants, ExacTech has also recalled many hip replacement units.
 The ExacTech Connect GXL liners are used with the company's G2 metal-on-metal hip prosthesis and have been linked to severe complications.

-The FDA has received reports of metallosis, tissue damage, and device failure in patients who have received these hip implants.
+The FDA has received reports of metallosis, tissue damage, and device failure in patients who have received these defective hip implants.
 This recalled ExacTech hip replacement unit is used in the following medical devices:

 - ExacTech Acumatch®